 We asked our clients why they found the course to be so effective and their response was simple: to realise a return on investment from management training, you need to harness the all-important combination of capability and willingness in your managers.
-And that is exactly what the Laboratory Management in Practice course offers.
+And that is exactly what the Laboratory Management Online course offers.

 Why is it often so difficult to develop confident, motivated managers in the laboratory?

 The best technical experts in the laboratory are promoted to managerial roles with the intention to recognise their efforts and ultimately retain them.
 Yet when the expectations of new managers don’t match the reality of the role, these key employees often become despondent.
 A study by Rice University found that junior managers were likely to have unrealistic expectations of management, including fewer deadlines, more money and less work in their new management role – and when a very different reality sets in, it’s no wonder that new laboratory managers feel overwhelmed by the position.